Sterile neutrino Dark Matter in the minimal Dirac Seesaw: Phenomenology

 \section{Phenomenology}

 In this section, we study the phenomenological implications of our model for DM and the effective number of relativistic degrees of freedom, $N_\text{eff}$.
 We perform a numerical scan over the mixing angles $\theta_{L1,R1}$ and the mass of the dark matter candidate $M_{N_1}$.
 The SM Higgs boson mass is fixed to its experimentally measured value $m_h=125.20\,\mathrm{GeV}$~\cite{ParticleDataGroup:2024cfk}, and we choose $m_H=500\,{\rm GeV}$, $\alpha=0.1$, and $v_\sigma=150\,{\rm GeV}$.
 The scalar couplings are determined by eqs.~\eqref{eq:lambda} given in Appendix~\ref{sec:scalar}, where we also present the scalar mass spectrum and mixing, together with the vacuum stability conditions imposed in our numerical analysis.
 For simplicity, we assume the Yukawa couplings to be real and extract their values using eq.~\eqref{eq:tan2theta}.
+We have chosen these benchmark parameters to clearly illustrate the interplay between the left- and right-handed mixing angles in the DM dynamics (see Sec.~\ref{sec:DM}), while ensuring that the scalar potential remains bounded from below, all scalar couplings are perturbative, and the mixing between the new scalar state and the Higgs boson is sufficiently small to evade current collider constraints ($\sin{\alpha} \lesssim 0.1$).
+As a result of this mixing, the new scalar $H$ inherits suppressed couplings to SM particles proportional to $\sin\alpha$.
+Consequently, it can be produced at collider experiments through the same mechanisms as the SM Higgs boson, albeit with reduced production cross sections.
+Depending on its mass, the scalar may be probed through direct searches in standard Higgs decay channels as well as through precision measurements of Higgs signal strengths~\cite{Fernandez-Martinez:2022stj}.